Islamic Law in Global Financial Markets

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-On successful completion of the course, a student should be able to demonstrate a sound knowledge of general issues such as the reasons for the development of Islamic finance (including its history and the elements of Islamic Economics, Islamic ideas of social justice and money theory), the nature and scope of Islamic Finance, the relationship between it and conventional finance, together with the foundations of, and main principles and practices, underlying Islamic Finance Law (eg the commercial aspects of the classical shari’a, the prohibition of riba and gharar and other fundamentals of the Islamic law of contracts).
+- Sound knowledge of general issues such as the reasons for the development of Islamic finance (including its history and the elements of Islamic Economics, Islamic ideas of social justice and money theory), the nature and scope of Islamic Finance, the relationship between it and conventional finance, together with the foundations of, and main principles and practices, underlying the law of Islamic Finance (eg the commercial aspects of the classical shari’a, the prohibition of riba and gharar and other fundamentals of the Islamic law of contracts).

 Method of assessment

 - Coursework: 50% (Two, 3000 words assignments, each worth 25%)

 - Oral Presentation: 25% (20 minutes in duration)